acoli-repo/powla/experimental/paula/Readme.md

   To suppress this behavior, remove `*.anno.xml` and `*.anno_feats.xml` before conversion.

 - we produce CoNLL-RDF data structures, but note that we keep the original URI scheme not that we provide conventional sentence segmentation.
 We provide the generated CoNLL-RDF data, but for illustration purposes only.
-Processing should
+Further processing should start from the generated CoNLL data, instead.
 - we generate PTB-style trees, but we do not validate whether powla:hasParent relations constitute a single tree.
 For discontinuous elements, these are silently expanded to the full extent.
 - we provide annotations of POWLA nodes as `|`-separated set (unsorted) of attribute-value pairs.
 As we explicitly encode the attribute, this is more verbose than conventional PTB trees in CoNLL that only provide the value.
 - PTB encoding in CoNLL cannot distinguish node and relation annotations. both as presented as node-level annotations, here.